Mount Baw Baw Region

 Mount Baw Baw Region shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 19.6%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most prevalent at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (3.2%).
-Vocational credentials are held by 42.9% of residents aged 15 and above, with advanced diplomas at 11.4% and certificates at 31.5%.
+Bachelor degrees are the most common at 12.9%, followed by postgraduate qualifications (3.5%) and graduate diplomas (3.2%).
+Vocational credentials are prevalent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (31.5%).
 Educational participation is high, with 28.0% of residents currently enrolled in formal education.

 This includes 10.1% in primary education, 8.9% in secondary education, and 2.8% pursuing tertiary education.